callsup78/coolidor/README.md

-Project to replace the failing control board of a Whynter CHC-421HC cigar humidifier, utilizing a Raspberry Pi Zero 2 W, a 2 relay contol board, and an i2c AdaFruit DHT20 sensor.
+### Project to replace the failing control board of a Whynter CHC-421HC cigar humidifier,
+utilizing a Raspberry Pi Zero 2 W, a pre-built relay contol box, and an AdaFruit DHT22 sensor.

-Sources:
+##Sources:

-Hardware:
+# Hardware:

 <a href="https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/">Raspberry Pi Zero 2 W</a>
 <a href="https://www.adafruit.com/product/5183">AdaFruit DHT-22 Sensor</a>
 <a href="https://www.amazon.com/dp/B08BNJMNXT"> Low cost 10a Relay</a>

-Software:
+# Software:
 Sources pulled from mutple projects relating to Pi OS, DHT-22 Sensor.

-Install:
+# Install:
 * I utilzied a Standard Raspberry Pi image (Bookworm) for this.

 sudo apt-get update